ga-wdi-lessons/react-continued/readme.md

 #### Step 5: [Rendering Hard-Coded Results](https://github.com/ga-wdi-exercises/react-omdb/commit/da936065246dc91a5be826602b3550d05b0adffd)

-Now that we have better organization and security in our code, let's work to get results to render after a user searches.
+Now that we have better organization and clarity in our code, let's work to get results to render after a user searches.
 In order to do this, we will need to keep track of the state of a user's search (i.e., have they clicked "search" yet or not?).

 Continuing to build on the theme of small achievable wins, let's start by only worrying about rendering some hard-coded movies.